Keawalau at Waipahu

 Live Entertainment

-The Bus riders can utilize the Waipahu Transit Center, and limited parking will be available at Waipahu United Church from 4:00 p.m. to 10:00 p.m. for those who prefer to drive.
+Limited Public Parking will be available from 3:30 p.m. to 10:00 p.m. for those who prefer to drive.